 Dry forests in Latin America are amongst the world’s most threatened tropical forests.
 Less than 10% of their original extent remains in many countries, much less than many rain forests such as Amazonia that remains approximately 80% intact.
 Dry forests were the cradle of pre-Colombian civilisation in Latin America, and the source of globally important crops such as maize, beans, peanuts and tomato, but despite this and their widespread destruction, they have been long-overlooked by scientists and conservationists.

-The Latin American Seasonally Dry Tropical Forest Floristic Network (DRYFLOR; http://www.dryflor.info/), including more than 50 scientists and conservationists from across Latin American and the Caribbean and led from the RBGE, has developed an unprecedented database of dry forest tree species, based upon 1602 inventories across Latin America and the Caribbean.
+The Latin American Seasonally Dry Tropical Forest Floristic Network (DRYFLOR; http://www.dryflor.info/), including more than 70 scientists and conservationists from across Latin American and the Caribbean, has developed an unprecedented database of dry forest tree species, based upon 1602 inventories across Latin America and the Caribbean.

 In a paper published in the journal Science, we show that these dry forests contain a remarkable 6958 species of woody plants.
 Our data demonstrate that the species found in different regions of dry forest are seldom shared, meaning that each contains species growing nowhere else.
 This conveys a simple but urgent message that numerous protected areas across many countries will be needed to protect the full diversity of dry forests.
 In the light of probable warmer climates in the tropics, conservation of unique dry forest species that have adaptations to heat and drought should be global priority.

 DRYFLOR’s results provide a scientific framework within which, for the first time, national decision makers can contextualise the significance of their dry forests at a regional and continental scale.
 (For more details visit http://elmer.rbge.org.uk/dryflor/